This post contains affiliate links. Please see my disclosure about affiliate links here.

 The end of World War I in 1918 saw the end of the German Empire and the beginning of a new democratic Germany with Berlin remaining as the capital.
 The new German constitution was formulated in the town of Weimar which is why Germany 1918 – 1933 is often called the Weimar Republic.

-Adolf Hitler’s rise to power in 1933 marked the start of the Third Reich which ended in utter devastation in 1945, dividing not only Germany in two but Berlin as well.
+Adolf Hitler’s rise to power in 1933 marked the start of the Third Reich which ended in utter devastation in 1945, dividing Germany and Berlin in two.
 The Cold War had begun, with Berlin at its epicentre.

 August 1961 saw the construction of the infamous Berlin Wall which sealed-off democratic West Berlin from the remainder of communist-controlled East Germany.
 Defection to the west was now virtually impossible.